Claim Management Companies

 - Claim Management Companies will charge you 20%-40% of what you may get in cashback.

-- If you do not like how your loan is handled, you should always speak to your lender directly.
+- *If you do not like how your loan is handled, you should first speak to your lender directly.
 We are here for you, should you encounter any issues with your loan.

 Your safety counts!
 Don’t let CMCs make money at your expense.
-Recently, a number of claim management companies (“CMCs”) have begun to target customers of payday loan companies, such as Cashfloat who is an FCA authorised lender.
-Typically, these companies are run by the same people who were previously active in marketing PPI complaints and have now switched to payday loans as the PPI saga comes to an end.
+Recently, a number of claim management companies (“CMCs”) have begun to target customers of payday loan companies.
+These are companies such as Cashfloat who is an FCA authorised lender.
+Typically, the CMCs are run by the same people who were previously active in marketing PPI complaints.
+They have now switched to payday loans as the PPI saga comes to an end.

 One Claim Management Company has recently had radio adverts banned by the ASA for breaching BCAP Code rules 3.1 (Misleading advertising) and 3.12 (Exaggeration).